Crystal Lake Flood Information

 - Natural and Beneficial Functions of the Floodplain

 - Drainage System Maintenance

 A few areas of Crystal Lake are located in flood hazard areas.
 Most of these flood hazard areas are located around Crystal Lake itself, and along streams, such as Woods Creek and Crystal Creek.

 The City has been studying the flooding issues in Crystal Lake.
-This study should lead to possible solutions to reduce the impact of future floods.
+A separate flooding webpage has been created.

 Information on whether your property is in the 100-year floodplain can be obtained by coming to City Hall and having an engineer assist you.
 Maps are available to look at as well as other flood-related information.
 The City also has Elevation Certificates for new development available back to 1990.
 Contact the Engineering Division at (815) 356-3605 for further assistance.

 The following common sense guidelines can help you from the dangers of flooding:

 • Do not drive through a flooded area.
 More people drown in cars than anywhere else.
 Do not drive around barriers.

 • Do not walk through flowing water.
 Currents can be deceptive.
 Six inches of water can knock you off your feet.